 Drawbacks over a circuit breaker include low-speed reclosing, and not designed for high-operation environments.

-Disconnectors (Isolators) are devices which are generally operated off-load to provide isolation of main plant items for maintenance, on to isolate faulted equipment from other live equipment.
+Disconnect switches (Isolators) are devices that are generally operated off-load to provide isolation of main plant items for maintenance, on to isolate faulted equipment from other live equipment.

 Air Insulated or open terminal disconnectors are available in several forms for different applications.

 At the lower voltages, single break types are usual with either ‘rocker’ type or single end rotating post types being predominant.

 At higher voltages, rotating center post, double end rotating post, vertical break, and pantograph type disconnectors are more common.
 Air break switches are used in lower voltage to disconnect on load.

 Disconnectors are usually interlocked with the associated circuit breaker to prevent any attempt being made to interrupt load current.
 Disconnectors are not designed to break fault current although some designs will make fault current.